vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-azure.md

 * Uses the Region where the Resource Group is located to specify where the resources should be deployed.
 * Contains security rules for each of the Network Security Groups attached to the Control Plane clusters.
 These rules allow for SSH and secure kubectl access from the public Internet.
 Access from the public Internet allows for easier troubleshooting during the management and workload cluster deployments.
 You can remove these rules once your deployment is complete.

-### Quotas
-To successfully deploy Tanzu Kubernetes Grid to Azure, ensure that the quotas are sufficient to support both the management cluster and workload cluster deployments.
-Otherwise, the deployments will fail.

-Review the quotas for the following resources, which are included in the ARM template, and increase their values as needed.
-Increase the quotas for every region to which you plan to deploy Tanzu Kubernetes Grid.

-* Total Regional vCPUs
-* Family vCPUs based on your chosen family of VM (D, E, F, etc.)
-* Static Public IP Addresses
-* Public IP Addresses - Standard

-Based on the recommended minimum VM size of D2s_v3, the following minimum quotas are required per cluster:

-* Total Regional vCPUs = 24
-* Family vCPUs for D Family = 24
-* Public IP Addresses - Standard = 6
-* Static Public IP Addresses = 6

-Ensure that you increase the quotas if you make changes to the basic configuration of the clusters.

 ### ARM Template Deployment
 Deploy ARM Template